mateo16/website/src/pages/blog/deploying-lightning-fast-python-microservices/index.md

 Before we delve into details, let's discuss the main goals when architecting our services.
 Obviously, every organization is different but these are the ones that are important to us:

 - **Speed**: We want every bit of performance we can squeeze out of our code.
-Snappy services makes for happy users.
+Snappy services make for happy users.
 - **Safety**: Safe code is a must.
 User data needs to be secure at all times, no BS.
 - **Continuous deployment**: We want to deliver software as fast as possible without compromising on [developer experience](https://future.a16z.com/the-case-for-developer-experience/).